**Add Beefree SDK to React**

 First, set up a React app with TypeScript.
 Navigate to your terminal and run the following commands to create a React app with TypeScript.
 In the following example, the app is called beefree-demo.
 After creating the app, navigate to its directory.

-cd beefree-demo
+cd beefree-react-demo

 2. Install Beefree SDK